JuliaReach/ReachabilityAnalysis.jl/README.md

 [![Join the chat at https://gitter.im/JuliaReach/Lobby](https://badges.gitter.im/JuliaReach/Lobby.svg)](https://gitter.im/JuliaReach/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Reachability Analysis is concerned with computing rigorous approximations of the set of states reachable by a dynamical system.
-The scope of the package are systems modeled by ordinary differential equations (ODEs) with uncertain initial states, uncertain parameters or non-deterministic inputs.
+Reachability analysis is concerned with computing rigorous approximations of the set of states reachable by a dynamical system.
+In the scope of this package are systems modeled by ordinary differential equations (ODEs) with uncertain initial states, uncertain parameters or non-deterministic inputs.
+The package also considers the extension to so-called hybrid systems where the dynamics changes with discrete events.

 ## Resources